 Suppose you are selling something like an online course or Ebook and you created a new page of the same content as a form of PDF so there will be two pages on your website of the same content. it means you copied a page of the website. so google or search engines can penalize your website. but don’t worry here is the solution, simply copy the URL of the master page of your website and mention it on that page where you copied, and paste the URL of the master page in the canonicalization tag.
 Now you realized why you need to copy the pages.

 Don’t Give Wrong Address To Search Engine

-canonicalization plays important role in search engine so don’t give it a wrong address, suppose on your website there are 3 pages X, Y, Z. On page X you give URL of Y page (X to Y) and on page Y you give URL of page Z (Y to Z), in this case, search engines will be confused and it will not show the proper result to users.
-So remember it, don’t use this type of redirection and send clear signal to the search engine.
+canonicalization plays an important role in search engines so don’t give it a wrong address, suppose on your website there are 3 pages X, Y, Z. On page X you give URL of Y page (X to Y) and on-page Y you give URL of page Z (Y to Z), in this case, search engines will be confused and it will not show the proper result to users.
+So remember it, don’t use this type of redirection and send a clear signal to the search engine.

 Check Canonicalization In Website